 Cost of Running Your Own Studio

-As with any business, keeping costs down while still delivering the service and quality you want to give your clients can be a fine line to walk.
-However, if you’re considering opening up your own tattoo studio, you’ll need to take the following costs into account:
+If you’re considering opening up your own tattoo studio, you’ll need to take the following costs into account:

 Tattoo Artists: While your tattoo artists will be making money from clients (and giving a portion of that to the shop), you will still need to pay for the license of your shop (around $1000) that your artists will register under.